lucaspopp0/ha-smart-switches/smart-switches/site/src/api/README.md

 ### Publishing

-First build the package then run `npm publish`
+First build the package then run ```npm publish```

 ### Consuming

-navigate to the folder of your consuming project and run one of the following commands.
+Navigate to the folder of your consuming project and run one of the following commands.

 _published:_